argoproj/argo-events/api/event-source.md

 <td>
 <em>(Optional)</em>
 <p>
-NowWait when true, do not wait for the server to confirm the request and immediately begin deliveries
+NoWait when true, do not wait for the server to confirm the request and immediately begin deliveries
 </p>
 </td>